+'''

 debug.println("Testing logging " + myFloat + ", " + myInt);

+'''

-- 3. Enable and disable the logging by using the "backdoor" command.
+- 3. Call Safir::Application::TracerBackdoor::Start(connection) just after your program has opened its main Dob connection. - 4.
+Call Safir:: Application:: TracerBackdoor:: Stop() when your application is shutting down. - 5.
+Enable and disable the logging by using the "backdoor" command.
 Send "<prefix> on" to turn on the logging of a prefix (also try "help" to see what prefixes are registered and what their current states are).
-To do this, type "backdoor -c myconnection myprefix on" in a command line window (if you skip the "-c myconnection" bit you will send the command to all applications in the system, which may have undesired consequences). - It is possible to turn on/off all prefixes by sending "all on" to your application. - It is possible to turn on/off prefixes immediately from the start of an application by setting the environment variable FORCE_LOG to one or several "refix>" or "all".
+To do this, type "backdoor -c myconnection myprefix on" in a command line window (if you skip the "-c myconnection" bit all applications in the system will receive the command, which may have undesired consequences). - It is possible to turn on/off all prefixes by sending "all on" to your application. - It is possible to turn on/off prefixes immediately from the start of an application by setting the environment variable FORCE_LOG to one or several "refix>" or "all".
 This is useful to be able to have logging on by default or for logging the startup behaviour of an application.
-See Section 7.2.3 for a few hints on how this feature can be used. - Log output will be sent to the swre_logger application.
-Remember that it is possible to filter output in the swre_logger.
-Do a swre_logger -? to find out how to do it. - Log output is also sent to the applications standard output (its console).
+See Section 7.2.2 for a few hints on how this feature can be used. - Trace log output will be sent to the Safir Log. - Log output is also sent to the applications standard output (its console).